 Before the modern age of Global Positioning Systems (GPS) and radar, lighthouses were once the difference between life and death for the maritime industry.
 In Maine, more than 60 lighthouses of all shapes and sizes are scattered along the coast and their bright beacons still warn ships of impending danger.
 Today, many of these historic landmarks offer visitors a glimpse into the drama and romance of their historic pasts.
 These are the top 10 lighthouses that every visitor should see when in Maine.

 10. Owls Head Lighthouse

-Built in 1826, this 30-foot cylindrical brick lighthouse is one of the shortest on the list but its location on top of a rocky head makes up for its height.
+Built in 1826, this 30-foot cylindrical brick lighthouse is one of the shortest on the list but its looming perch on top of a rocky head makes up for its height.
 Located at the entrance to Rockland Harbor on West Penobscot Bay, it was automated in 1989 and it is still in use today.
 It sits within the land of Owls Head Light State Park and the grounds are open to the public.
 The tower is closed to the public, but the connecting bridge offers spectacular views of the bay.

 9. Seguin Island Lighthouse

 Commissioned by none other than George Washington in 1796, it took a few years to build the Seguin Island Lighthouse, but this 53-foot-tall structure has been providing its fixed white light since 1857.
 Located approximately 1.5 miles south of the entrance to the Kennebec River, the automated lighthouse is known as the highest lighthouse in Maine and the only operational first-order Fresnel lens north of Rhode Island.
 Since 1990 caretakers have lived at Seguin in the summers, so if you ever thought of living at a lighthouse for a long period of time, here is your chance.
 The island is open to private boats and there are cruises that leave from Bath, Freeport and Popham Beach.
 The lighthouse is also open for occasional tours.